Help! I've been gazumped. Is house gazumping even legal?

 Strong communication is what holds any house sale together, so why not utilise this and use it to protect you against gazumping?
 It's a well-known fact that us humans are emotional creatures, which is why establishing a good rapport with your seller is so valuable.
 Connect with your seller on a personal level and they'll find it a whole lot harder to gazump you if they are indeed presented with the chance.Invest in gazumping insurance

 If the only aspect of gazumping you're really concerned about is the cost, then simply investing in a form of gazumping insurance (otherwise known as Home Buyer's Protection Insurance) may be all you need.
-This is insurance that will cover the cost of any expenses caused by gazumping, such as legal fees, survey costs, mortgage arrangement fees and more.
+This is insurance that will cover the cost of any expenses caused by gazumping, such as legal fees, survey costs, house repayments arrangement fees and more.
 Although, every policy will differ, so we'd always advise you read the small print before making your choice.
 We found policies from as low as £69!

 NOTE: Gazumping insurance will NOT preventing gazumping, merely cover the costs.